helleborus22/unsupervised-machine-learning/README.md

 ### Part 4: Make a Recommendation

 Based on your findings, Can the patients be clustered?
 If so, into how many clusters?
-Patients cannot be clustered.
+Based on my analysis, patients can be clustered in 2-5 groups.

 ## References